The Macomber Affair

-The Macomber Affair is a 1947 film directed by Zoltan Korda and distributed by United Artists.
-Set in British East Africa, its plot concerns a fatal love triangle involving a frustrated wife, a weak husband, and the professional hunter who comes between them.
-It stars Gregory Peck, Joan Bennett, and Robert Preston.
+The Macomber Affair is a 1947 American adventure drama film starring Gregory Peck, Joan Bennett, and Robert Preston.
+Directed by Zoltan Korda and distributed by United Artists, it portrays a fatal love triangle set in British East Africa between a frustrated wife, a weak husband, and the professional hunter who comes between them.

 The screenplay was written by Casey Robinson and Seymour Bennett and adapted by Bennett and Frank Arnold, based on "The Short Happy Life of Francis Macomber", the 1936 Ernest Hemingway short story.

 The film was re-released in 1952 by Lippert Pictures as The Great White Hunter.

 Plot

-The film opens in the Kenya Colony of British East Africa.
-Distraught American Margaret "Margot" Macomber was unhappily married to her American husband, Francis Macomber.
-As she and their guide, Robert Wilson, an English big-game hunter land in Nairobi, Kenya, Francis is dead from a gunshot wound to the back of his head.
+Distraught American Margaret "Margot" Macomber was unhappily married to her American husband, Francis Macomber, when the couple arrived in the Kenya Colony of British East Africa.
+Now he is dead from a gunshot wound to the back of his head.

-A flashback pans back before Francis’ death.
-He and Robert meet at the Norfolk Hotel to plan their safari over a whiskey.
+As she and their guide, English big-game hunter Robert Wilson, land in Nairobi, Kenya, a flashback dissolves to him and Robert meeting at the Norfolk Hotel to plan their safari over a whiskey.

 Francis, a wealthy man, then alienates his wife with his displays of cowardice and physical delicateness while on the trip.
 Margo is attracted to Robert, so, to prove his masculinity, Francis sets out to kill a lion.
 He succeeds only in wounding it.
 Robert insists the animal must be tracked and killed so it will not suffer.
 When the wounded lion charges, Francis runs and Robert must dispatch it.
 Francis is repeatedly, and accidentally, emasculated by Robert throughout the day.
 A furious Margot humiliates her husband by kissing Robert on the lips.

 As the couple's animosity grows, Francis is cruel and abusive to an African servant and Robert has to restrain him.
 The next morning, Francis wounds a cape buffalo with a courageous shot, comes to terms with his physical weaknesses, reconciles with Wilson (to whom he also expresses forgiveness for his wife), and thereby becomes a man.
 When the wounded cape buffalo charges and is not immediately dropped by shots from Macomber and Wilson, Margot takes aim and shoots.
 Her bullet strikes Francis dead.

 Robert tries to get her to admit that the shot was accidental as Margot prepares to go on trial.
 It is left unclear whether she intentionally shot her husband or merely feels guilt that the accident validated what was in her heart.